 The Thursday evening program will feature OBU students Courtney King, Andrew Barker and Breana White.
 King will perform "Take Me to the World" by Sondheim.
 Barker will perform "Being Alive" by Sondheim, and White will perform "Don't Rain on my Parade" by Merrill and Styne.

 The Friday program will feature Barker and White along with OBU students Dakota Unruh and Brittni Bilyeu.
 Unruh will perform "The Big Black Giant" by Rodgers and Hammerstein.
 Bilyeu will perform "Still Hurting" by Brown.
 Barker will perform "Proud of Your Boy" by Menken, and White will perform "The Light in the Piazza" by Guettel.

-For more information on this master class, other concerts and performances, as well as music degrees and programs at OBU, visit the College of Fine Arts webpage or call (405) 585-4300.
+For more information on this master class, other concerts and performances, as well as music degrees and programs at OBU, call (405) 585-4300.